 Right from the start, company management was continuously focused on quality and efficient production.
 This is why Sanvito & Somaschini decided to switch to Tebis Software about 20 years ago.
 Tebis also offered solutions that the company considered optimal to meet the growing demand for headlight production.

 Collaboration between Tebis and Sanvito & Somischini soon expanded: In 2004, Alfredo Sanvito decided to automate the electrode design process and introduce a series of machines with unattended work cycles.
-It was exactly at this same time that Tebis was in the process of releasing the new simulation model.

 The milling departments in the Carate Brianza plants do not work with conventional machine centers, but rather with hi-speed milling machines—mostly palletized and with 5 continuous axes—as well as with EDM and deep-hole drilling machines.

 "We only perform machining operations with a high degree of added value in the die department," says Morreale.
-"In contrast to the conventional shop floor, of our machinery exactly corresponds to the machining operation we want to perform.
+"In contrast to the conventional manufacturing, of our machinery exactly corresponds to the machining operation we want to perform.
 In the office, we have the competence and CAD/CAM solutions to implement any milling process.
 We therefore can completely fulfill our customers’ requirements and resolve any difficulties well in advance."